-Located in Karnataka state at approximately a distance of 350 km from Bangalore city, Hampi is a UNESCO World Heritage site now.
-In the early period of 1500 CE (Common Era) it was possibly the richest state of India and attracted many traders especially from Persia and Portugal.
+Located in Karnataka state at approximately a distance of 350 km from Bangalore city, Hampi is a UNESCO World Heritage site.
+In the early period of 1500 CE (Common Era), it was possibly the richest state of India and attracted many traders, especially from Persia and Portugal.

-It was the centre of Hindu Vijaynagara Empire capital in the 14th century and brought to ruins by the Muslim sultanate armies in 1565.
+It was the centre of the Hindu Vijayanagara Empire capital in the 14th century and was brought to ruins by the Muslim sultanate armies in 1565.
 Through the means of my current blog, I intend to elaborate on the complete Bangalore Hampi Itinerary in this blog.
-I hope it proves to be of value for fellow travelers.
+I hope it proves to be of value to fellow travelers.

 Day Wise Bangalore Hampi Itinerary

 Usually, in two days, you would be able to explore most of Hampi.
 Here is the day-wise itinerary.
 Even though you should stay here longer, I see a lot of travelers devoting a time span of 48 hours here and then moving forward elsewhere.

 |Time: Arrive in the late morning or early noon from Bangalore.

 Activity: Reach the ferry point, board a Ferry and visit Hippie Island.

 Find a suitable place to stay and settle in.

 Cost: 10 INR per ferry ride and 10 more if you have a big backpack.
 Small luggage is fine and usually not charged.

 500 to 2000 INR per night per room depending upon the season.
 Prices may vary for foreign travelers.